Shigeru Onishi: Early experimental photographic works 1955–1957

 In 1955, Onishi exhibited his first one-person show at Nabis Gallery in Tokyo.
 In the exhibition pamphlet, he explains that he "used multiple exposure, solarization, and other various techniques… There are some works for which I barely relied on the camera lens."
 The exhibition pamphlet also includes written contributions from Shuzo Takiguchi and Shigene Kanamaru.
 At the time, his experimental photographs shocked viewers.
 Tatsuo Fukushima, a prominent photography critic, wrote: Shigeru Onishi is one of those photographers whose work boldly strikes me with the unease and anguish of an individual living through our times.
 While his work aggressively takes a stand against all that harms and injures us, I also felt it issues a warning to our tamed souls, which, when confronted with such harmful things, tend to try and proceed by forgetting, evading, deceiving.
 His photographs shock our numbed souls and teach them to hate that which is hateful.
 The force they display – the opposite of what we see in the more accommodating salons – could not be more important for this society.In March 1957, Takemiya Gallery in Tokyo held Onishi's second one-person show.
 It was titled The Second Shigeru Onishi Photography Exhibition and organized by Takiguchi.
 In an essay for this show, Onishi wrote that the goal of his photography was "to know the conditions of the subject's formation founded on a desire to pursue such metamathematical propositions such as the 'possibility of existence' and 'the possibility of arbitrary work'” He was deeply committed to his pursuit of photography through the lens of mathematics.

 Connections to the Subjective Photography Movement 1956–1958

 In 1956, his works were presented in a traveling exhibition organized by Sankei Camera held at the Nihonbashi Takashimaya department store in Tokyo, titled The First International Subjective Photography Exhibition.
-The show focused on the Subjektive Fotografie movement initiated by the German photographer Otto Steinert and included Japanese artists like Onishi.
+Held in the same year that the newly founded Japan Subjective Photography League was established, the show focused on the Subjektive Fotografie movement initiated by the German photographer Otto Steinert and brought together Japanese artists including Onishi, prewar avant-garde figures such as Kansuke Yamamoto, and emerging postwar photographers including Kiyoji Ōtsuji, Ikkō Narahara, and Yasuhiro Ishimoto.
 One year after the exhibition, Onishi's photographs were introduced in a special feature for Subjectivist photographers with other major artists in the movement, such as Kōichi Sako.

 In March 1958, Onishi participated in the Japanese Subjective Photography exhibition at the Fuji Photo Salon in Tokyo, organized by the Japan Subjective Photography League, formed two years earlier.